Our Top 3 Picks

 2. Lucky Dog Lessons

 Written by the CBS show Lucky Star’s very own Brandon McMillan – an Emmy-winning celebrity dog trainer, this how to train your dog book is a great choice for anyone looking for some help with their furry friend.
 On his show, Brandon steps in to help troubled shelter dogs that are having difficulties finding a home, and he rehabilitates them by building trust, showing love and teaching them how to act properly around people and other animals.
-The idea of this dog training manual is the same, where all the experience gained through hundreds of rescues is shared with the reader.
+The idea of the Lucky Dog Lessons dog training manual is the same, where all the experience gained through hundreds of rescues is shared with the reader.

 You get to learn how to build trust, how to work with your dog in a way that is fun both for you and the dog, how to teach all the most common dog commands, the power of positive dog training and how to create that unbreakable and life-long bond with your dog.
 As a plus; inspirational rescue stories are shared throughout the pages, and who could resist something like that?
 It sets it apart from many other dog obedience books.